markwkiehl/particle_device_blueprint/README.md

 ## Functional Requirements
 - The firmware on the Particle device will push data in the form of an integer value, floating point number (sensor value), and the BLYNK AUTH TOKEN
+- A date/time stamp in UTC will be included with data sent to Blynk so the last time data was sent will be visible.
+- A button widget on the Blynk web dashboard and mobile app will be configured to turn a built-in LED on the Particle device on or off.

 # Components Used in This Project